absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 PS C:\Users\century9\Desktop> Get-Content .\words.txt | Select-Object -Index 161

 shark

 ```
-Again nothing crazy, just adding the `Index` option and specifying exactly where we want to return.

 Password is `shark`

 ## Century 11

-The password for Century11 is the 10th and 8th word of the Windows Update service description combined PLUS the name of the file on the desktop.
+_The password for Century11 is the 10th and 8th word of the Windows Update service description combined PLUS the name of the file on the desktop._

+For whatever reason `Get-Service` as of now won't return the description of a service, so we have to look to WMI to grab it.

 ```powershell

 PS C:\Users\century10> Get-WmiObject win32_Service -Filter "DisplayName = 'Windows Update'" | Select-Object -Property Description | ft -Wrap

 Description